|Values are valid only on day of printing.|

 Aids in the diagnosis of sialidosis and galactosialidosis

-Sialidosis, also known as mucolipidosis I, is an autosomal recessive lysosomal storage disorder resulting from a deficiency of the enzyme neuraminidase.
+Sialidosis, also known as mucolipidosis I, is an autosomal recessive lysosomal storage disorder (LSD) resulting from a deficiency of the enzyme neuraminidase.
 Clinical presentation can vary and phenotypes are typically categorized by age of onset.
 Type I is considered to be the milder form of sialidosis and is characterized by a cherry-red spot on the retina, progressive decreased acuity, impaired color vision, or night blindness.
 Neurologic problems include gait abnormalities and poorly controlled myoclonus.
 Type II sialidosis is distinguished from type I by the presence of dysmorphic features, including coarse facies, hepatosplenomegaly, and dysostosis multiplex, early age of onset, and its more rapid disease progression.
 Developmental delay is frequently present in type II sialidosis.
 The congenital form is typically associated with hydrops.

 >0.10 nmol/min/mg Prot